 In this section, Theorem 2 is particularized for the specific case of polytopic LPV systems.
-For this class of systems, it is provided a finite set of LMIs, defined in the vertices of the polytope, that guarantees an upper bound on the performance of a polytopic LPV system.
+For this class of systems, it is provided a finite set of LMIs, defined in the vertices of a polytope, that guarantees an upper bound on the \mathcal{L}2 gain of the polytopic LPV system.
 Bounds on the rate of variation of the scheduling parameter are also considered.
-The modeling of the uncertainty domain is first presented, afterwards, the finite sets of LMIs that guarantee an \mathcal{L}2 upper bound on the system gain are introduced.
+The modeling of the polytopic domain is first presented, afterwards, the finite sets of LMIs that guarantee an upper bound on the \mathcal{L}2 gain of the system are introduced.